openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/dentatothalamicTract
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Dentatothalamic tract' is a tract of brain.
-It is part of the midbrain tegmentum.
+   :definition: Is a tract of brain.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002594) ('is_a' and 'relationship')]
-   :description: The dentatothalamic tract (or dentatorubrothalamic tract) is a tract which connects the dentate nucleus and the thalamus.
-[WP,unvetted].
+   :description: The dentatothalamic tract (or dentatorubrothalamic tract) is a tract which connects the dentate nucleus and the thalamus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002594)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103087
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002594#dentatothalamic-tract-1
    :name: dentatothalamic tract